Pan Am Southern: Post Pan Am acquisition by CSX

 As a result of CSX's purchase of Pan Am Railways in June 2022, Pan Am Southern will no longer be operated by PAR.
 CSX inherited PAR's 50 percent stake in Pan Am Southern, with competitor Norfolk Southern owning the remaining half.
-CSX and NS reached an agreement to have Pan Am Southern be operated by a new Genesee & Wyoming subsidiary named the Berkshire and Eastern Railroad (B&E), which the Surface Transportation Board (STB) approved.
+CSX and NS reached an agreement to have Pan Am Southern be operated by a new Genesee & Wyoming (G&W) subsidiary named the Berkshire and Eastern Railroad (B&E), which the Surface Transportation Board (STB) approved.

 The United States Department of Justice had recommended that the STB require CSX to sell its stake in PAS as a condition of the merger to prevent a reduction in competition.
 Railroads in New England, including Vermont Rail System and Canadian Pacific Railway, had also objected to the plan for G&W to operate PAS, as it would give G&W an even more extensive network in the region than it currently has.
 Canadian Pacific in particular asserted in a filing to the STB that the purchase would give CSX control of both of the primary east to west rail lines in New England and leave other companies at a competitive disadvantage.
 The STB rejected those arguments.

 Berkshire and Eastern Railroad began operating Pan Am Southern on September 1, 2023.

+Norfolk Southern re-routed its daily pair of Chicago-New England intermodal trains off of Pan Am Southern's Patriot Corridor and onto CSX's ex-Boston and Albany Railroad mainline starting on January 13, 2026, as part of trackage rights Norfolk Southern obtained when CSX acquired Pan Am Railways.
+Unlike the Pan Am Southern route, the B&A mainline is fully-cleared for double-stack container trains, and allows for significantly higher tracks speeds of up to 50 mph, compared to 25 mph on the Pan Am Southern route.